 Energy Wise Programs

-Energy Wise programs are designed to control Runestone Electric’s peak demand for electricity, which usually occurs during the afternoon and early evenings of the hottest and coldest days of the year.
+Energy Wise programs are designed to control Runestone Electric’s peak demand for electricity when the price of electricity is high.
 These peaks have the greatest effect on our wholesale power cost which makes up over 50 percent of your monthly electric bill.